marcusgia2505/classsExGameInstructions/docs/Programming.rst

 :php:`$getFreq("varname", $round = $currentRound, $multiple = false)`

-	**Function** retrieves the frequencies of values over all participants.
+	**Function** retrieves the frequencies of values over all participants for one variable.

 	**Returns** an array with the value as index and the frequency.
 If not available, it returns an empty array.